claritycoalition/truevalue/README.md

 Through its projects, Clarity Coalition brings together international partners to build the complex multi-sector relationships needed to achieve True Value economies by 2050.

-Strategizing with finance and investment leaders, on the one hand, and engaging with local stakeholders and regional small and medium-sized enterprises, on the other, Clarity Coalition is building the True Value future top down and bottom up.
+Strategizing with finance and investment leaders, and developing alongside local stakeholders and regional small/medium-sized enterprises, Clarity Coalition is building the True Value future top down and bottom up.